 A project manager may be working with a predetermined team or have the responsibility for assembling a team.
 In either case, the project manager must understand the talents and strengths of each team member when assigning project tasks.
 These assignments can make or break a project.
 Once assignments have been made, the project manager needs to ensure that all team members understand their deliverables.
 The project manager must also identify and track interdependencies between team members and on resources outside the team.

 Effective project managers take ownership for project deliverables.
 They use a wide range of leadership skills to influence and satisfy most of the people who are involved in their project.
 Also, they coach and motivate team members, and inspire confidence in their management and project stakeholders.
 They ensure that the lines of communication are always open and that team dynamics are positive.
 Because they act like a leader, they are able to gain support when project challenges cause budget or schedule overruns.

 4. Keep The Project On Track

-This is probably the most important of the project manager’s responsibilities and is the area where ineffective project managers usually fall short.
+This is probably the most important of the project manager’s responsibilities.
+It is also the area where ineffective project managers usually fall short.
 Project milestones corresponding to critical deliverables should be defined and tracked.
 Falling behind on a milestone should be treated as a red flag indicating that the overall project schedule may be at risk.
 During each milestone phase, the project manager should run interference for the team and limit stakeholders’ attempts at scope creep.
-The project manager must also have the foresight to recognize project risks and be able to realign resources or perform any other action that will minimize those risks.
+The project manager must also have the foresight to recognize project risks.
+They must be able to realign resources or perform any other action that will minimize those risks.

 5. Assess And Reflect